poechlauerbe/42_tests/philosophers/README.md

 ./philo 3 650 20000 100 2
 ```

 4. Some other testcase:
 - dietime should be arround 650 (max + 10ms)
 ```
 ./philo 2 650 600 200 2
 ```

+## Check the code:

+1. Make sure there is no exit function

-Check in the code if this functions are protected/the errors are handled:
+2. Check in the code if this functions are protected/the errors are handled:
 - malloc
 - pthread_create (if this fails the loop with pthread_join/pthread_detach has to have a changed value - only wait for the created values)
 - pthread_mutex_init (if the second mutex init fails, make sure the first one is destroyed)

+3. Check if the error is handled properly and it will not come to leaks

+4. Check if the error is returned properly to the main.

-I also implemented checking if this functions fail:
+_I also implemented checking if this functions fail:
 - usleep (will fail if input is higher than unsigned int max)
-- gettimeofday
+- gettimeofday_